 Whether your goal is to get lean or build muscle, weight training should definitely be incorporated into your workout regimen.
 Weight training builds strength and it helps you get bigger when building muscle.
 In the case of getting lean, weight training also preserves the muscles you build and increases your metabolic rate.
 When you combine cardio with weight training, you can accelerate your weight loss, which makes stripping away fat a breeze.
 When it comes to weight training, there are two types of equipment you can use: Free weights and resistance bands.
 I’ve visited a few forums that had “Free Weights vs. Resistance Bands” battles going on to determine which is better.
 Are you wondering which one I decided was best?
 Well before I answer that, lets take a look at each equipment.

 Resistance bands are elastic bands made of strong rubber, and are used for strength training as an alternative to free weights.
 These bands normally come in a wide variety of colors, and just like free weights, they are numerically valued, indicating the band’s level of resistance.
 Each band has a hook attached to each of its ends, and they come with plastic handles.
 Once you attach the hook to the handles, you perform the workouts by placing one or both feet on the band(s) or attaching it to an anchor, making sure you have equal resistance on both arms and enough leverage.
 A study conducted in Norway should that when substituting free weights with elastic bands, there was no difference or change in effect on muscle activity.
 Similarly, another study showed that there was no major differences between resistance bands and free weights in terms of muscle and strength growth.
 I started my strength training journey with P90X using the resistance bands.
 They were a great option for me, since I wasn’t too big on using free weights at the time.
 I really liked how the bands came in wide assortment of colors, and I really loved how they came in different levels of resistance, as some of the workouts required me to go lighter or heavier at times in order to execute proper form and get the most out of it.
 What I also loved was how I can travel with it no problem.
 When I started P90X, I went on a week long cruise about a few weeks into the program.
 Thankfully, I was able to take my laptop, the DVDs, and my resistance bands with me on the trip so I can continue the program without stopping.
 My cabin was tight, but fortunately I was able to do my workouts no problem.
-You can go to Bodylastic to purchase a set of resistance bands for yourself.
+Bodylastic is a great place to purchase a set of resistance bands for yourself.
 They have Anti-Snap technology and come with a lifetime durability guarantee.
 I’ve been using their bands for a few years now, and so far I’m not disappointed.
 Also, click here to check out the different workouts you can do with resistance bands.

 Free weights are the “go to” when it comes to strength training.
 Free weights are commonly used in the form of dumbbells and barbells.
 They are called free because of the free range of motion in which you can use the weight.
 Dumbbells and the plates used for barbells are numerically valued to indicate how light or how heavy the weights are.
 When lifting free weights, it’s very important to make sure of two things: 1) That your form is correct, and 2) That the weights you are lifting are not too heavy for you.
 Proper form is important in every exercise you do, however it’s even more important when it comes to free weights.
 Weights can cause muscle injury and soreness if your form is not correct.
 Lifting a weight that is too heavy for you can also cause improper form.
 Not only that, it can cause you to lose control of the weight and drop it on yourself or someone else who may be close by.
 I don’t know about you, but I certainly do not want to cause accident to myself or others and have that weighing on my conscience.
 As long as you remember these two points, you’re good to go.
 In my opinion, it’s easier to just go to a gym and lift weights instead of buying them for your home, however, if you have the means and that’s what you’re looking to do, go for it